k8ssandra/k8ssandra-operator/docs/content/en/tasks/repair/_index.md

 When you enable the autoschedule feature, Reaper dynamically schedules repairs for all non-system keyspaces in a cluster.
 A cluster's keyspaces are monitored and any modifications (additions or removals) are detected.
 When a new keyspace is created, a new repair schedule is created automatically for that keyspace.
 Conversely, when a keyspace is removed, the corresponding repair schedule is deleted.

-To enable autoschedule in Reaper, set the property `reaper.autoScheduling.enabled` to `true`.
+To enable autoschedule in Reaper, set the property `.spec.reaper.autoScheduling.enabled` to `true`.

 ### Run a cluster repair